Kvalsund Municipality: Coat of arms

 The coat of arms was granted on 27 March 1987.
 The official blazon is "Azure, three salmon argent in pall heads to center" (I blått tre hvite lakser i trepass med hodene innover).
 This means the arms have a blue field (background) and the charge is three salmon arranged in pall with their heads facing the centre.
 The salmon have a tincture of argent which means they are commonly colored white, but if it is made out of metal, then silver is used.
 The blue color in the field and the salmon were chosen to represent fishing in various forms: as a traditional way of living and source of income, as modern fish farming, and as a recreational activity in the area.
 The arms were designed by Ingunn Bjerkås.

 Churches

-The Church of Norway had two parishes (sokn) within the municipality of Kvalsund.
-It is part of the Hammerfest prosti (deanery) in the Diocese of Nord-Hålogaland.
+The Church of Norway had two parishes (sokn) within Kvalsund Municipality.
+It was part of the Hammerfest prosti (deanery) in the Diocese of Nord-Hålogaland.